Cinema of the Margins (Autumn)

 Week 6 – Indigenous and Aboriginal cinema

-This course is delivered via online distance learning.
-Students will require their own computer or other internet connected device.
+This course will be delivered via online distance learning, and students will require a computer or other internet connected device.

-please subscribe to our mailing list.
+If you would like to be notified of other courses, please subscribe to our mailing list.

 If you still have other questions relating to a specific course or request, please get in touch with us via emailing shortcourses@opencitylondon.com